marcoromanelli-github/docs/help/writing-support-requests.md

 understand yours, the faster we will get to it.
 Below is a list of good practices.

-## Never send support requests to staff members directly
+## Never send support requests directly to staff members

-Always send them to <support@starhpc.hofstra.io> and staff members will pick them up there.
-On <support@starhpc.hofstra.io> they get tracked and have higher visibility.
-Some staff members work on the support line only part time.
+Please do not contact your cluster administrator directly.
+Always send requests and inquiries to <support@starhpc.hofstra.io> for the quickest response.
+On <support@starhpc.hofstra.io>, requests get tracked and have higher visibility.
+Some of our staff members only work part time.
 Sending the request to <support@starhpc.hofstra.io> makes sure that somebody will pick it up.
-Please note in the request that it is about Star, as there are more clusters that are handled with this email address.
+Please note in the request that it is for Star, as there are other systems that are managed by us.

-## Do not manhandle us as simple "Let me Google that for you" assistants
+## Do not treat us as simple "Let me Google that for you" assistants

 Seriously: have you searched the internet with the exact error message and the name of your application...?
 Other scientists may have had the very same problem and might have been successful in solving it.
-By the
-way: that's almost always how we start to research, too...
+By the way, that's almost always how we start to research issues too!

-## Give descriptive subject
+## Give a descriptive subject

 Your subject line should be descriptive.
 "Problem on Star" is not a good subject line since it could be valid for basically every support